Aerex0/24154022_CSOC_INFOSEC/Week_1/ctf_writeup.markdown

 **`HND`**

 Another tweet includes a map showing a lake during the attacker’s flight.
-Using Google image search and Google Earth i found the name of the lake:
+Using Google image search i found the name 'Yamagata' (i was looking for the S shaped island) then from Google Earth i found the name of the lake:

 **`Lake Inawashiro`**

-The BSSID from Task 6 was located in Hirosaki, Japan, suggesting it’s the attacker’s home city:
+We need to first get the BSSID to get the home and since the hint has been removed, i will have to go the unofficial way to solve it and i didn't do it.

-**`Hirosaki`**
+**`Not Done`**

 ---